Optimal (degree+1)-Coloring in Congested Clique: Introduction

 There are major barriers to extending this approach to (\textsf{degree+1})-list coloring.
 Crucially, it required the number of buckets to be dependent on $\Delta$, and all nodes' palette sizes to be at least $\Delta$.
 Dividing nodes among too few buckets would cause the induced graphs to be too large, and the algorithm would not terminate in $O(1)$ rounds; using too many buckets would fail to provide nodes with sufficient colors in their bucket.
 In the \DILC problem, we no longer have a uniform bound on palette size, so it is unclear how to perform this bucketing.

-Our first major conceptual change is that, rather than simply partitioning among a number (dependent on $\Delta$) of equivalent buckets, we instead use a tree-structured hierarchy of buckets, with the $O(\log\log \Delta)$ levels in the hierarchy corresponding to doubly-exponentially increasing degree ranges (see Figure \ref{fig:bucket}).
+Our first major conceptual change is that, rather than simply partitioning among a number (dependent on $\Delta$) of equivalent buckets, we instead use a tree-structured hierarchy of buckets\footnote{The full recursive structure of the algorithms of \cite{CFGUZ19,CDP20} could also be viewed as a tree, but the difference is that there, at any stage, the nodes are in buckets of the same level, and the final coloring of all nodes happens at the leaf level, so the analysis need only consider a `flat' collection of buckets.
+In our algorithm, nodes are placed, and eventually colored, at heterogenous levels of the tree, so we must consider the full tree structure.}, with the $O(\log\log \Delta)$ levels in the hierarchy corresponding to doubly-exponentially increasing degree ranges (see Figure \ref{fig:bucket}).
 Nodes with degree $d(v)$ will be mapped to a bucket in a level containing (very approximately) $d(v)^{0.7}$ buckets.
 Colors will be mapped to a top-level (leaf) bucket, but will also be assigned to every bucket on the leaf-root path in the bucket tree (see Figure \ref{fig:part}).
 We can therefore discard all edges between different buckets that do not have an ancestor-descendant relationship, since these buckets will have disjoint palettes.

 This change allows nodes to be bucketed correctly according to their own degree.
 However, it introduces several new difficulties:

 \begin{itemize}

 \item We no longer get a good bound on the number of lower-degree neighbors of a node $v$ that may share colors with it.
 We can only hope to prove that $v$ receives enough colors relative to its higher (or same)-degree neighbors.